 *As the lavender flower stalks are made using freeform stitch, each necklace may differ from the next.

-This piece of jewellery is hand-wrapped and ready to be shipped within 1- 3 working days.
+This piece of jewellery is hand-wrapped in its own pretty gift box and ribbon (see pictures) and ready to be shipped within 1- 3 working days.

 Ships from - United Kingdom